 Here we’ll explore an overview of the concepts that you will need to consider when you are laying out high speed circuits.
 Future articles will hone in these areas to give you a more in depth understanding of each topic.
-There is a great need for skilled high speed designers to work on the next generations of PCB designs.
+There is a great need for skilled high speed designers to work on the next generations of Printed Circuit Board designs.
 Applications in the growing fields of communications, aerospace, and IoT are just a few of the product areas that are requiring high speed circuits.
 Our hope is that this series of articles will help you in becoming that designer.

 High speed designs will include many new design techniques including measured trace lengths